ZeBuntux/Zenaxchropos/README.txt

 size, in databases that are converted.

 Added recipes (formally product kit).
-Improved barcode printign routine to allow the software to use graphics for barcodes not supported by the printer.
+Improved barcode printing routine to allow the software to use graphics for barcodes not supported by the printer.

 ***********************************************************************************************************